 What kind of service projects is Work On Wilmington looking for?

 Work On Wilmington seeks projects that will meet specific needs and provide tangible benefits.
+Projects will only be accepted from area non-profits, local governmental organizations and schools in New Hanover County.
 Projects must be able to be completed in four hours and show visible impact.
 They also must be unlikely to happen without the help of Work On Wilmington volunteers.

 Projects may include, but are not limited to: